kcmtest/icav2-file-downloader/README.md

 # ICAV2 File Downloader

 A Python utility script for downloading files from ICAV2 projects based on file patterns and extensions.
-This tool is particularly useful for batch downloading specific file types from ICAV2 projects.
+This tool is particularly useful for batch downloading specific file types from  illumina connected analytics projects using icav2 cli tool.

 ## Features